SikuliX/SikuliX-Docs/src/main/resources/docs/source/screen.rst

 		:param w: width of the rectangle to capture
 		:param h: height of the rectangle to capture

-		:return: the path to the file, where the captured image was saved.
+		:return: the path to the file (always a file in temp storage), where the captured image was saved.
 In interactive mode, the user may cancel the capturing, in which case *None* is returned.